-As a beginner learning how to play piano, developing a strong foundation in scales is highly beneficial.
+As a beginner learning how to play piano, developing a strong foundation in piano scales is highly beneficial.
 Practicing scales helps familiarize yourself with the keyboard, improve finger dexterity, and gain an understanding of music theory concepts.
 In addition, scales greatly enhance ear training and serve as effective warm-up exercises to prepare your fingers for playing!

 Advantages of learning piano scales